fandomas/Twitter-Data-Miner/README.md

 # Twitter-Data-Miner
-A twitter friendship data miner - Connects with api (oauth) and make a networkx-based Directed graph, draw, and then saves the graph
+A twitter friendship data miner - Connects with api (oauth) and make a networkx-based Directed graph, draw, and then saves the graph to a text file.

-Required
-networkx
+Written in python but:
+Required:

+networkx,
 matplotlib

 Tested on linux